 - Django 1.11 is now required. - The MIDDLEWARE\CLASSES is now MIDDLEWARE with several changes. - The SPECIAL\CHARS now lists actual chars now. - There is change in default value for TEMPLATES setting. - There are several new permissions which should be assigned to default groups, you should run ./manage. py setupgroups to update them.
-Alternatively, you might want to add the following permissions where applicable (see Extra privileges for their default setup): \ Can review translation - Weblate now needs database to be configured with ATOMIC\REQUESTS enabled.
+Alternatively, you might want to add the following permissions where applicable: \ Can review translation - Weblate now needs database to be configured with ATOMIC\REQUESTS enabled.